gruntwork-io/kubergrunt/README.md

 cluster provided by EKS.
 If you wish to use `aws-iam-authenticator` instead, replace the auth info clause of the `kubectl` config context.

-See [How do I authenticate kubectl to the EKS cluster?](../eks-cluster-control-plane/README.md#how-to-authenticate-kubectl) for more information on authenticating `kubectl` with EKS.

 #### deploy

 This subcommand will initiate a rolling deployment of the current AMI config to the EC2 instances in your EKS cluster.
 This command will not deploy or update an application deployed on your Kubernetes cluster (e.g `Deployment` resource, `Pod` resource, etc).
-For that, refer to the [`k8s-service` module documentation](../k8s-service).
+We provide helm charts that you can use to deploy your applications on to a Kubernetes cluster.
+See our [`helm-kubernetes-services` repo](https://github.com/gruntwork-io/helm-kubernetes-services/) for more info.
 Instead, this command is for managing and deploying an update to the EC2 instances underlying your EKS cluster.

 Terraform and AWS do not provide a way to automatically roll out a change to the Instances in an EKS Cluster.
 Due to Terraform limitations (see [here for a